 Neal’s Yard Remedies seaweed and arnica shower gel 200ml: £14, Neal’s Yard Remedies

-Heaven in a bottle, washing with this aromatic elixir releases the uplifting scent of lemon, juniper, lavender and pine essential oils (like the Mediterranean countryside) to revitalise the mind while you shower or bathe.
+It’s heaven in a bottle.
+Washing with this aromatic elixir releases the uplifting scent of lemon, juniper, lavender and pine essential oils (like the Mediterranean countryside) to revitalise the mind while you shower or bathe.
 The active ingredients are wild mountain arnica to soothe and organic seaweed to condition skin, both from France.
-Comes in Neal’s Yard Remedies’ iconic blue bottle with an easy-to-use nifty lid.
+Comes in Neal’s Yard Remedies’ classic blue bottle with an easy-to-use nifty lid.
 Not cheap but a treat for tired, aching muscles, especially after exercise.

 Green People moisturising shower gel neroli and marshmallow 200ml: £13.50, Amazon

 A thick gel that lathers up well and feels soft and gentle on the skin.
 The scent of neroli fills the shower and lingers faintly on the body.
 Yucca has natural cleansing properties while marshmallow and aloe vera rejuvenate and nourish skin and the product is described as suitable for those with eczema or psoriasis.
 Fairly pricey but a little goes a long way.
 This won best buy in The Green Parent Natural Beauty Awards 2018 and is a lovely product to use.

 Certification: 84.7 per cent certified organic ingredients by Organic Food Federation (non food), Vegetarian and Vegan Society Approved, Cruelty Free, Ethical Consumer